jpmedley/mdn-helper/README.md

 # mdn-helper
 Removes repetitive work of creating MDN markup and text.
 Much of the work of creating a new MDN reference page is in creating boilerplate such as headings, specification tables, and standardized intro text.
 Once this is created API specific content must be added to the boilerplate.
 A significant portion of that content is duplicated between one or more pages of the API.

-This tool simplifies this process.
-First, it takes a command line indicating the interfaces and members to be created.
-It then prompts the answers to API specific content.
-It combines those answers with templates and writes nearly complete pages ready for pasting directly into the MDN page editor.

 The current version only handles JavaScript APIs.

 ## Installation

-1. Install [node.js](https://nodejs.org), version 10 or later.
+1. Install [node.js](https://nodejs.org), version 12 or later.

 1. Clone this repository.